Taking a wide view: the Oxford-Cambridge Arc

-With the consultation live for ‘Creating a Vision for the Oxford-Cambridge Arc’ national CPRE’s spatial planning lead Andrew Wood, explains his perspective on the developing project and the challenges it presents.
+National CPRE’s spatial planning lead Andrew Wood explains his perspective on the major building project and the challenges it presents.

 What is the Arc?

 The Oxford-Cambridge Arc runs through the five ceremonial counties (non-administrative regions, also informally known as geographic counties) of Oxfordshire, Buckinghamshire, Northamptonshire, Bedfordshire and Cambridgeshire.

 As a concept, it stems from a report by the National Infrastructure Commission in 2017, Partnering for Prosperity, which majored on ‘east-west infrastructure enabling new settlements’ and included proposals for 1 million new homes, East-West Rail, and the Oxford-Cambridge Expressway road scheme.

 Since then, the Expressway has been scrapped and the 1 million homes ambition appears to be fading – in July 2021 the housing minister refused to support it stating it ‘wasn’t government policy’.
 That leaves East-West Rail, which is a good idea in principle although has caused controversy over the choice of route through Bedfordshire and Cambridgeshire.

 But if the Arc is to be more than a railway and a development-boosting brand, what should it be?

 One word that was conspicuously absent from Partnering for Prosperity was ‘climate’.
 In February 2021, the government published a scoping paper for an Arc spatial framework (a non-statutory document that outlines the vision and priorities for growth and the overall spatial strategy for the area), which struck a very different tone.
 Perhaps the most telling statement in that whole paper is this: